 Is Donald Trump Dead Or Impeached On ‘Last Man On Earth?’
-[SPOILERS]
+[Spoilers]

 — kelenike (@kelenike) March 6, 2017

-If you watch the show, Last Man on Earth, you know that wealth and success don’t mean you are safe, and the survivors seem to be random, says Vanity Fair.
+If you watch the show Last Man on Earth, you know that wealth and success don’t mean you are safe, and the survivors seem to be random, says Vanity Fair.
 The first Last Man on Earth, played by creator Will Forte, travels around the country, trying to find out if anyone else survived.
 He stays in homes of deceased celebrities, and even the White House.

 When Kristen Wiig watches the news, they are talking about Mike Pence and his death.